puzpuzpuz/questdb.io/docs/guides/influxdb-migration.md

 There are two ways of exporting data from InfluxDB:

 - Run a SQL query using InfluxDB API and get results in JSON
-- Run the `inspect` command and get results in ILP
+- Run the `inspect` command and get results in InfluxDB Line Protocol

 The first approach is simpler and might suffice if you are migrating a small to moderate dataset.
 For larger datasets it is advised to use the second option.